saicumbulam/System-Design/ddis/Ecoding and Evolution.md

 - There's ambiguity around how numbers are encoded.
 In XML and CSV, there's no distinction between a number and a string.
 - JSON distinguishes both, but does not distinguish integers and floating-point numbers, and does not specify a precision.
 - No support for binary strings (sequences of bytes without a character encoding)
-- Optional schema support for XML and JSON

 ### Binary Encoding